vasilymilovidov/sapf-as-plain-text/README.md

 CTRL +
   RETURN - send the current line
   . - stop all sound
-  E - stop previous sounds and send the current line
-  R - record (it takes care about the file name)
-  D - clear the stack
-  P - print the stack
+  e - stop previous sounds and send the current line r - record (it takes care about the file name) d - clear the stack p - print the stack
   TAB - call completions popup
-  T - new buffer
+  t - new buffer
-  S - export buffer to a file
+  s - export buffer to a file
-  W - clode buffer
+  w - clode buffer
-  O - load file into buffer
+  o - load file into buffer
  ```

 ### TODO